Archive for category People

 Jeff McArthur is a frequent blogger and tweets a lot.
 He’s one of those random (at least for me) guys you stumble across that writes good stuff you want to read.

-During this weekend he’s put out a lot of tweets about the difference between a professional and an amateur.
+During this weekend he’s put out a lot of about the difference between a professional and an amateur.
 Most of them was in general terms and they all got me thinking.
 What do I think defines a professional software engineer?
 What is our profession all about?

 Some label most of us technology geeks, and to some degree this is very true.
 I like technology.
 I like software and hardware and I play games.
 A typical description of a geek.